oruga-ui/oruga/packages/docs/pages/documentation/configuration.md

 If you need to create some more complex class definitions based on several conditions, you can also define a `function` as a class option.
 The function must return a `string`.

-In addition, the component read-only `props` are provided as the first argument of the function.
+Some classes provide a possible suffix as the first argument of the function.
 For example, `positionClass` of the Dropdown component provides a suffix to specify the menu position (_top_, _bottom_), in this case you may define a function and append the suffix to the base class name.

 ```typescript